AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-7.md

 ---
-title: Getting Started with AEM Sites Chapter 5 - Navigation and Search
+title: Getting Started with AEM Sites Chapter 7 - Header and Footer
-seo-title: Getting Started with AEM Sites Chapter 5 - Navigation
+seo-title: Getting Started with AEM Sites Chapter 7 - Header and Footer
 description: Covers dynamic navigation driven by the content hierarchy and including the Quick Search component in the Header.
 Composite Components and policy sharing between multiple templates are included.
 Basics of HTL templating language, and dialogs are also used.
 seo-description: Covers dynamic navigation driven by the content hierarchy and including the Quick Search component in the Header.
 Composite Components and policy sharing between multiple templates are included.
 Basics of HTL templating language, and dialogs are also used.
 uuid: 06da699b-05f0-4301-8797-ae764a11a358